Best Canned Baked Beans Recipe

 Store any leftovers in the refrigerator or freeze them for later use in an airtight container for 2-3 months.

-FREEZER-FRIENDLY: Freeze them for later use in an airtight container for two to three months.
+FREEZER-FRIENDLY: Freeze them in an airtight container for two to three months for later use.
 Thaw in the refrigerator or microwave and bake as directed.

 Get more great summery side dish ideas at: 30 Best Sides to Take to a Cookout!

-Kicked-Up Canned Baked Beans is an easy and delicious way to make ordinary canned baked beans taste as though you made them from scratch!
+With just a few ingredients you may already have on hand, you can turn ordinary canned baked beans into extraordinary!
+This Canned Baked Beans recipe is an easy and delicious way to make canned beans taste like you made them from scratch

 Ingredients